liamwli/XenForo2-IgnoreSignatures/README.md

 # Ignore Signatures

-XenForo 2 Add-On to allow users to ignore signatures of other users.

-_This is for development purposes.
-Releases can be downloaded from the XF Community or via the releases tab_.
+_This repo is for development purposes.
+Installable releases can be downloaded from the releases tab._

 #### Requirements

- - XenForo 2.0+
+ - XenForo 2.1+
+ - PHP 7.0+

 #### Development Installation Instructions

- 1. Clone the contents of this repo to the `src/addons/LiamW/IgnoreSignatures` directory
+ 1. Clone this repo to `src/addons/LiamW/IgnoreSignatures`
- 2. Install the addon via the command line
+ 2. Install the add-on via the command line:
- 3. Import development data
+    `php cmd xf-addon:install LiamW/IgnoreSignatures`